What can I expect from life in Phoenix, Arizona?

 - Tucson is 2 hours away by car

 - Skiing is only 3 hours north in Flagstaff, Arizona

 What are some interesting things to do if I have 3 days in Phoenix?

 - Two aquariums

 - Visit a western town — check out Raw Hide or Goldfields Ghost Town

 - Check out the Railroad Park in Scottsdale

 If you are interested in museums:

-- For a three day trip to Phoenix, we suggest you set a trip itinerary and visit all of the major attractions in the valley.
-The Musical Instrument Museum maybe one of the most unique museums in the state, and can easily take half a day to tour in entirety.
+- For a three-day trip to Phoenix, we suggest you set a trip itinerary and visit all of the major attractions in the valley.
+The Musical Instrument Museum maybe one of the most unique museums in the state, and can easily take half a day to tour in its entirety.